ctlaverick/StudyPlanner/README.md

 # StudyPlanner
-Student ID: W22063136

-Student Name: Charles Laverick

 This project is a flask web application for a study planner that allows the user to create modules and tasks for those modules to track progress as well as the ability to view them on a calendar.
+Originally created during my time at University

 ## Running the App
 The run.py file should work but just incase there is also a command line way to run the Flask app.